 OUR Walmart was most notable for staging annual protests on “Black Friday” (the day after Thanksgiving that is traditionally America’s busiest shopping day), although all available evidence suggested most of the agitators were not striking employees.
 Walmart officials claim that as few as 50 actual employees missed shifts due to labor actions in 2012, while news reports suggested that at most a handful of the OUR Walmart protesters were actually striking employees.

 Alleged Violations of State Laws

-Protesters affiliated with OUR Walmart have also demonstrated at the homes of Wal-Mart officials during the company’s annual meeting and even made empty threats promising massive actions to disrupt the general shareholders’ meeting.
-In response to intimidatory picketing, Wal-Mart filed for restraining orders against the UFCW and OUR Walmart in Florida and Arkansas state courts.
-An order was granted by an Arkansas judge, and a case is pending before a Florida state court.
-Additionally, Wal-Mart has alleged that OUR Walmart’s disruptions of in-store operations amount to trespassing before courts in Texas and California; Wal-Mart’s attorneys reported that preliminary injunctions and temporary restraining orders were granted.
+Protesters affiliated with OUR Walmart demonstrated at the homes of Walmart officials during the company’s annual meeting and even made empty threats promising massive actions to disrupt the general shareholders’ meeting.
+In response to intimidatory picketing, Walmart filed for restraining orders against the UFCW and OUR Walmart in Florida and Arkansas state courts.
+Additionally, Walmart alleged that OUR Walmart’s disruptions of in-store operations amounted to trespassing before courts in Texas and California; Walmart’s attorneys reported that restraining orders were granted.

 In 2015, UFCW’s current president Mark Perrone took office, and substantially defunded OUR Walmart.
 That same year, the two leaders of the OUR Walmart campaign were fired.
 As the Washington Examiner then noted: “The abrupt change in union strategy is a tacit admission that OUR Walmart’s efforts have been an abject failure.”